 - The leftmost operand is usually the destination operand, and the other operands are source operands.

 - Most instruction names should be self explanatory.
-If not, see Instructions.md.
+If not, see the MRISC32 Instruction Set Manual.

 Vector and scalar operations can be mixed

-Virtually all scalar instructions have identical vector instruction counterparts (the notable exception is branch instructions, which only exist as scalar operations).
+Virtually all scalar instructions have identical vector instruction counterparts (one notable exception is branch instructions, which only exist as scalar operations).

 Example: Add integer values.